 Option 2 - increased investment Increase resource and investment over 10 years to continue to deliver the agreed LoS while meeting new regulatory requirements.
 Additional resource and investment will determine adequacy of LoS provision.
 Affordability and availability of additional resource may continue to pose an issue for Council as markets seek to bolster their resources in this area.
-Time period 2021 onwards Cost Significant impact, but extent is unknown at the time of writing this strategy Project Contribution to the Four Well Beings Cultural Out water services adminishedge and convolces the fulfilling of the fulfilling and the fulfilling of
+Time period 2021 onwards Cost Significant impact, but extent is unknown at the time of writing this strategy Cultural Out water sorviors actionarisities and considers the cultimal values.
+Project Contribution to the Four Well Beings Social Commit